Mythbusting at ASIS

 1

-Our staff enjoy a healthy work/life balance with reasonable working hours, along with a range of flexible work hour arrangements such as flex time for APS Level 2 - 6, time off in lieu for EL1-EL2s, compressed hours and carers leave to care for immediate family members.
-There's also maternity and paternity leave and policies to support new parents.
+Our staff enjoy a healthy work-life balance with reasonable working hours, along with a range of flexible work hour arrangements such as flex time for APS Level 2 to 6, time off in lieu for EL1 to EL2, compressed hours, and carers leave to care for immediate family members.
+There's also parental leave and policies to support new parents.
 A further range of support mechanisms and allowances are also provided to staff working overseas with families.
 A large portion of our staff have family or carer responsibilities.

 2